marco-bellini/marco-bellini.github.io/docs/_posts/2019-08-11-arvato_1_initial.md

 ### 2 Problem Assessment and Goal

-The goal is to train a classifier able to  .
+The goal is to train a classifier able to identify customers that will respond positively to a mailing order campaign based on demographics.

-The problem is challenging because:
-* disasters are infrequent events, hence the classes are imbalanced

-In this case we limit ourselves to sketching a proof of concept, rather than presenting a full solution.
-For example, although the problem is multi-class we focus on predicting a single class (`food`).
+The problem is challenging because the classes are very imbalanced and there are many features (360) with significant overlap and missing data.

+In this case, we are interested in obtaining quickly a reasonable baseline, with a small number of features.
+This baseline model could be very advantageous since it does not require costly and complex collection of data, if the performance is sufficient.
-We will evaluate the classification based on the `F1` metric and the confusion matrix (plotted as function of the threshold).
+ We will evaluate the classification results based on the average precision metric.
-The goal is to have an acceptable number of detection of disaster events, keeping false negatives to a minimum.

 ### EDA